The General Data Protection Regulation (GDPR) has introduced a number of new terms and redefined the existing ones.

 3. Automate decision-making

-If you are relying on explicit consent for automated decision-making, you will have to implement “suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.”
+Suppose you are relying on explicit consent for automated decision-making.
+In that case, you will have to implement “suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.”
 (Art.
 22)

 How to obtain explicit consent?